swcarpentry/shell-novice/episodes/01-intro.md

 command.

 In the examples for this lesson, we'll show the prompt as `$ `.
-You can make your prompt look the same by entering the command `PS1='$ '`.
+You can make your prompt look the same by executing the command `PS1='$ '`.
 But you can also leave your prompt as it is - often the prompt includes useful information about who and where you are.

-Open a shell window and try entering `ls -F /` for yourself (don't forget that spaces and capitalization are important!).
+Open a shell window and try executing `ls -F /` for yourself (don't forget that spaces and capitalization are important!).
 You can change the prompt too, if you like.

 ### How does the shell know what `ls` and its flags mean?